akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/step-3.md

 Problem: with the previous call, you will collect all the categories of your PIM, even the ones you don’t use in the scope you are synchronizing!
 Maybe it’s not an issue — you don’t have so many categories after all.
 In this case, don’t go further in filtering.

-Nevertheless, if you need to filter your categories, you have two possibilities.
+If you need to filter your categories, you have two possibilities.

 ## Filter by category codes